 - One morning I had a low-grade fever for a short time.
 If it was worse, I'd have taken this every 3 hours as needed.
 (A friend reminded me that this remedy is also good for the pain!)
 But overall fevers are your body's way to kick up the healing and fight things off.

 - That same morning I had some digestive upset, but again, not bad enough to take anything, but if I'd needed it, I'd have taken this.

-- For the nerve pain or “zingers” as I called it when the pain would quickly shoot through my arm or on my side, and also for any lingering back pain, I'd alternate with this pain remedy and this one that is more specifically for nerve pain.
-(I was glad to have it in case this became a bigger problem, but it never really did so I only took it a couple of times.)
+- For the nerve pain, or “zingers” as I called it (when the pain would quickly shoot through my arm or on my side), and also for any lingering back pain, I'd alternate with this pain remedy (200C) and this one that is more specifically for nerve pain (200C, and again, I had 1M on hand just in case).
+I was glad to have it in case this became a bigger problem, but it never really did so I only took it a couple of times.

 - Also to help the rash or with itching, you might try lavender essential oil.
 I didn't know about it then, but have since used it for other skin issues and it helps so much!
-You'll probably need to dilute this with a little coconut oil or at least do that at first to test it.
+You'll need to dilute this with a little coconut oil.
 (Maybe even test it on another area that isn't as sensitive as the rash area is.)

 I'm going to pass along more natural remedy ideas as I hear of them, please feel free to comment below or email me.

 - One person said, “take Lysine and Vitamin C for shingles, along with B vitamin support.”